Pratheekb11/Pratheekb11/README.md

 - 👋 Hi, I’m @Pratheekb11
-- 👀 I’m interested in Web development and AI
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning concepts of AI
+- 🌱 I’m currently learning concepts of backend  web development
-- 💞️ I’m looking to collaborate on web developement projects
+- I’m looking to collaborate on web developement projects
 - 📫 How to reach me you can mail me at bpratheek122@gmail.com

 <!---